Compactly supported, orthogonal, continuous piecewise polynomial multiresolution analysis: Refinement coefficients

 The result now follows since $\tilde\phi^n_1(2t)$ is orthogonal to $A_0^{n,0}(2\cdot)$.
 The third equation follows since for $n$ even and $t\in[0,\frac{1}{2}]$,

 which is orthogonal to $\phi_1(2t)$. \end{proof}

-Computation of the wavelets associated with these scaling functions is a basis completion problem and therefore non-unique.
+The theory of paraunitary operators \cite{hk}, \cite{lls}, \cite{ss} implies that $n+1$ wavelets functions are needed to generate the wavelet space and these wavelets can be chosen with support in $[-1,1]$, see \cite[Theorem~4.4]{dgha}.
+The computation of the wavelets associated with these scaling functions is a basis completion problem and therefore non-unique.
 Even if we impose symmetry conditions on the wavelets similar to those of the scaling functions the problem has an infinite number of solutions.
-Theorem~4.4 in \cite{dgha} says that two wavelets will be supported on $[-1,1]$, one of them can be a symmetric function and the other an antisymmetric function, and the remaining $n-1$ wavelets can be constructed with support $=[0,1]$ and $\frac{1}{2}$ as an axis of symmetry.
+Corollary~5.2 in \cite{dgha} says that two wavelets will be supported on $[-1,1]$, one of them can be a symmetric function and the other an antisymmetric function, and the remaining $n-1$ wavelets can be constructed with support $=[0,1]$ and $\frac{1}{2}$ as an axis of symmetry.
 Here we give an algorithm for the construction of these wavelets.

 Corollary 5.2 in \cite{dgha} shows that the two orthogonal wavelets not supported in $[0,1]$ can be constructed as

 and

 The remaining $n-1$ wavelet functions are supported on $[0,1]$ and must be orthogonal to $\tilde\phi_0$ and $\tilde\phi_0(2\cdot)$ which makes them orthogonal to the above two wavelets.
 This is a sketch of the construction.
 Build the matrices $C_{0}(n), C_1(n)$ and let $E(n)$ be the $(n+1)\times(2n+2)$ matrix